 It’s incredibly fashionable, especially in European design, and even in the U.S. we are seeing more and more trendy companies utilizing container space in work environments.

-So whether your school district is looking for state of the art learning environment enhancements, technological adaptability or energy efficiency, our award winning design and construction team would love to be a part of your next big modular school project.
+So whether your school district is looking for state of the art learning environment enhancements, technological adaptability or energy efficiency, our award winning design and construction team would love to be a part of your next big modular school building project.

 We work with public, private and charter schools as well as universities for all your school facility needs!